srsudo/remos/README.md

-# REMOS - Recursive Entropy of Segmentation.
+# REMOS - Recursive Entropy Method of Segmentation.

 This repository contains the code related to the REMOS algorithm.
 REMOS is an open-source algorithm for the detection, segmentation, classification, and visualization of continuous volcano-seismic data streams (see Bueno et al. 2019).
 If would like to contribute, do not hesitate to fork the repository (or contact us).